 If you get laid off, you generally get a severance.
 If you are going to retire early anyway, you might as well try and negotiate a severance.
 You have nothing to lose.

 Financial Samurai introduced this new concept in 2012 when he wrote the book, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
-Sam’s severance provided for five years of living expenses so he could enjoy early retirement and grow Financial Samurai without the pressure of trying to make money.
+Sam’s severance provided for six years of living expenses so he could enjoy early retirement and grow Financial Samurai without the pressure of trying to make money.

 Although it’s much easier to achieve FIRE on a high income, achieving FIRE is more about developing a solid financial mindset through aggressive saving and living below your means.
 But FIRE is also about trying to develop more income beyond one’s day job through side hustles.